elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Inheriting classes must call super in their constructor before using this, or it results in an error.
-The super keyword gets used to access and call functions on an object's parent.
-When used in a constructor, the super keyword appears alone and must get used before this keyword gets used.
+We use the super keyword to access and call functions on an object's parent.
+When used in a constructor, the super keyword appears alone, and we must use it before this keyword.
 The super keyword gets used to call functions on a parent object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />